Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Limitations

 \section{Limitations}

-Our \wlt benchmark is designed as a controlled testbed for cross-lingual transfer, though it captures only one part of the broader phenomenon and leaves open how these dynamics extend to words in context and reasoning-heavy tasks.
-Its evaluation depends on curated synonym sets for each concept, which are not exhaustive and may miss valid translations which can underestimate translation accuracy and bias comparisons toward better-covered languages.
+Our \wlt benchmark is designed as a controlled testbed for the emergence of cross-lingual transfer in early training, though it captures only one part of the broader phenomenon and leaves open how these dynamics extend to more complex tasks, such as phrase-level translation or reasoning-heavy tasks.
+Furthermore, its evaluation depends on curated synonym sets for each concept, which are not exhaustive and may miss valid translations, which can underestimate translation accuracy and bias comparisons toward better-covered languages.

+We assess translation through in-context prompting since the model is not fine-tuned for translation; however, this choice may affect the model behavior.
+While our few-shot prompt follows established practice in multilingual interpretability for word-level translation for base models \cite{wendler-etal-2024-llamas}, it may introduce prompt-specific effects on copying behavior.
+For example, because none of the presented examples contains \emph{valid copying}, it may bias the model away from copying.

 Although our studied model ($1.7$B parameters) is sufficiently large to exhibit non-trivial multilingual behavior, our analysis is restricted to this setting.
 The training run has not converged, so our conclusions concern the dynamics observed during early pretraining and may not fully extend to fully-trained multilingual models.
+However, we argue that early training is the most relevant window for the emergence of these mechanisms.
+Indeed, prior work has found related generalizing mechanisms to be mostly in place by the first checkpoints of publicly available multilingual models (\citealp{koerner2026meaningsmeetinvestigatingemergence}).
+Furthermore, prior work has identified both token-level copying heads and concept-level copying heads in fully trained models \cite{feucht2025the}.
+These heads relate to our mechanisms, as concept-level copying heads were found to enable translation, hence, there is evidence that our identified mechanisms remain relevant in converged models.

+While our behavioral and interpretability analyses offer converging evidence for our model's learning phases, we stress that the boundary between these is behavioral\textemdash given a different \wlt dataset, or differing pretraining data, this boundary may appear at a different point in pretraining.
+However, we study the mechanisms that develop in each of these phases, and do not claim that the position of this boundary as universal.
+We randomly sample pretraining samples from each of our language partitions to mitigate effects of training data ordering.

 We further acknowledge specific technical limitations associated with the methods used for our component-level analysis.
 For logit lens, teacher forcing introduces a length- and tokenization-dependent bias: multi-token words are scored via multiple conditioned steps, even with length-normalization.
 In addition, absolute logit-lens scores are affected by script-dependent biases in the output embedding.
 Another known limitation of the logit lens is that intermediate residual-stream states are not necessarily calibrated to be compatible by the final unembedding.
 We also note that while ExPLAIND offers novel perspectives from which to study model behavior, its explanations do not inform about the causal effect that changes in the model or data would have on the model behavior.
 We address some of these objections by performing different model interventions with layer swapping and activation scaling over time.
 While they support our hypotheses, we do not perform them exhaustively over all possible settings due to their computational cost.
 This might occlude other interesting dynamics.